Final Fantasy XIV: Shadowbringers: Gameplay

 Renovations to the crafting and gathering jobs were applied across the patch cycle to improve accessibility to newcomers, removing redundant abilities and providing more information to players.
-These updates dovetailed with the Ishgardian Restoration, a massive, collaborative, player-run public works project to rebuild an Ishgardian residential district destroyed in the Dragonsong War.
+These updates dovetailed with the "Ishgardian Restoration", a massive, collaborative, player-run public works project to rebuild an Ishgardian residential district destroyed in the Dragonsong War.
 Unfolding over the course of several patches, it provided rewards to beginners and experienced characters alike.
 The Diadem, a large open world area that premiered in Heavensward, was reconfigured as the source of raw materials for reconstruction.
 The reconstruction provided the narrative justification for a new player housing ward, the Empyreum, added in the following expansion, Endwalker.
 The content remains for player use, offering large sources of crafting and gathering experience.

 A variety of other systems also received updates in Shadowbringers.
 Blue Mage, a "Limited" job introduced in Stormblood, received a major extension.
 Blue Mages uniquely learn actions from observing monsters, but because this allows unbalanced combinations, the job is Limited and cannot use normal player matchmaking.
 The update adds rewards and titles for facing difficult content with a party composed solely of Blue Mages.
 A new alliance-scale player versus player (PvP) mode called Onsal Hakair (Danshig Naadam) premiered with the expansion, where players participate in mock wargames preparing for the yearly Naadam, scoring points by holding locations.
+The Bozjan Southern Front and Zadnor are large-scale battlefield areas with a separate progression system.
+Players engage in skirmishes and battles with Garlean forces in Bozja, culminating in a raid on an Imperial fortress or airship to capture it for the Resistance, respectively.
+As a continuation of the "Return to Ivalice" storyline, it is also written by Matsuno.